qlcvea/qlcvea/README.md

-There is nothing here because my personal projects are on GitLab.
+There is almost nothing here because my personal projects are on GitLab.

 <https://gitlab.com/qlcvea>